-We're entering a new era in Ruby world, there are no doubts on that!
-It's all because really soon a completely rewritten Hanami framework will have it's next major release.
+We're entering a new era in the Ruby world, there are no doubts about that!
+It's all because really soon a completely rewritten Hanami framework will have its next major release.

 The quick setup

 Even though at the time of recording this video the CLI for Hanami is not yet finished, It's super easy to set up a new project thanks to this template, and with the Hanami team working hard on the CLI, things will soon be even easier.
 At the moment the process consists of 4 simple steps, but before we'll dive into it, let's quickly mention the dependencies required to launch the app.

 - Run the installation script

 - Rename example .env file

 I'll cover them all in the article below